 Korean majors are required to design their programs from courses in language, culture, literature and linguistics.
 Majors must complete at least 33 credit hours in Korean and Korea-related work.
 Programs should be planned in consultation with an advisor.

 Prerequisite courses include Korean 1101 through 1103 and Korean 2231.
 These courses do not apply toward the major.

 Additional electives and general education requirements totaling 121 hours are required by the College of Arts and Sciences for graduation.

-Students should begin considering and planning for a study abroad program as soon as they have decided to major in Korean.
-There are numerous internships, fellowships and study abroad opportunities available for students majoring in Korean.
+Students may consider and plan for a study abroad program as soon as they have decided to major in Korean.
+There are fellowships and study abroad opportunities available for students majoring in Korean.
 Ohio State has established student exchange programs with Yonsei University, Sogang University and Ewha Womans University in Seoul and Soonchunhyang University in Asan.
 Students can also take courses at Korea University or Konkuk University via a third-party program run by International Study Abroad.
 Many major Korean universities, including most of those mentioned above, also offer summer intensive programs to international students.

 Students can join several Korea-related student organizations, such as the Korean Student Association (KSA), the Korean International Student Organization (KISO), and the Korean Language and Involvement Club (KLIC).
 KSA and KISO jointly host the annual Korean Culture Show, and KLIC holds various events that promote Korean culture and language learning.

 Korean is applicable to a variety of settings in the United States and abroad.
 Mastery of Korean allows students to consider careers in such fields as education, translation and interpretation; government; international trade; banking; print or electronic media; social work; diplomatic services; broadcasting and popular entertainment; tourism; or art.